GiladLeef/robovision/README.md

 Robovision is a simple, yet powerful software collection that is based on the YOLOv8 model and algorithms.
 Out-of-the-box usage is possible using the pretrained weights provided by ultralytics or the open-source community.
-To fine-tune or pretrain a new model, use the robolabel tool to label your data, and drag and drop your files into train/valid/test.
+To fine-tune or pretrain a new model, use the labelme tool to label your data, and use datatool to convert the json files into the correct dataset format.

 `python3 train.py`